 Degree in Nursing

-The MVC nursing program adheres to standards and guidelines set forth by the Missouri State Board of Nursing (MSBON) and the Commission on Collegiate Nursing Education (CCNE).
-The MVC nursing program has full approval from the MSBON and is nationally accredited by CCNE.
+The MVC nursing program adheres to standards and guidelines set forth by the Missouri State Board of Nursing (MSBoN) and the Commission on Collegiate Nursing Education (CCNE).
+The MVC nursing program has full approval from the MSBoN and is accredited by CCNE.

 Nursing Program Information